Quicklist: Types of Sanders for Wood

-Most random orbit sanders are small enough for one-handed operations.
-While the palm-grip is generally the most comfortable, you can also find D-handled and barrel-grip models.
+Most random orbital sanders are small enough for one-handed operations.
+While the palm grip is generally the most comfortable, you can also find D-handled and barrel-grip models.

 Abrasion pads are usually either five or six inches in diameter.
 That should be perfectly fine for most projects.

-4. Pros and Cons of Random Orbit Sanders
+d.
+Pros and Cons of Random Orbital Sanders

 - Easy to control and maneuver because of it ergonometric design